Trovemaster/TROVE/docs/source/zmatrix.rst

 .. figure:: img/X2Y2_zmat-2.jpg
        :alt: H2O2 Zmat

        Z-matrix coordinates with a "dihedral" angle of type -2 used for HOOH with the "backbone" vector inverted.

+- Type -202: same as type, but the 1st derivative of :math:`\delta`  wrt the Cartesian coordinates  evaluated using the finite differences.

+- Type 402: it is the same as type 202, but with :math:`\delta` defined in the extended range from 0 to 720.
+This type is useful for the systems with the extended molecular symmetries, such as non-rigid HOOH [15AlOvYu]_  or C\ :sub:`2`\ H\ :sub:`6` [19MeYuMa]_.

+- Type -402: it is the same as type -202, but with :math:`\delta` defined in the extended range from 0 to 720.

 - Type 3-100: any number :math:`N` between 3 and 100 means that instead of a dihedral angle, another bond angle is introduced; the "type" card is treated as an additional connector in order to define the bond angle.
 As example, the following Z-matrix (see the figure) uses a dihedral angle free definition of the vibrational coordinates of CH\ :sub:`4`: